Jordonbc/HarmonyLink/README.md

 👇 To help visualize its functionality, we've included a demonstration video that showcases HarmonyLink in action on a Steam Deck in gamemode. [![HarmonyLink in action](https://img.youtube.com/vi/qU3w_fo4nY4/0.jpg)](https://www.youtube.com/watch?v=qU3w_fo4nY4)

+## Contributing Guidelines

+Please refer to our [Contributing Guidelines](CONTRIBUTING.md) for detailed information on how to contribute to HarmonyLinkServer.
+It includes instructions for bug reports, feature requests, and pull requests.

+We appreciate your interest in improving HarmonyLinkServer and look forward to your contributions!

 ## Frequently Asked Questions (FAQ)

 ### Q1: What platforms are supported by HarmonyLink?